-During the survey and site selection for transmission/distribution lines, and substations, it has been ensured that these are kept away from oil/gas pipelines and other sites with potential for creating explosions or fires.
+During the survey and site selection for transmission lines, and substations, it is ensured that these are kept away from oil/gas pipelines and other sites with potential for creating explosions or fires.
 Fires due to flashover from lines can be a more serious problem in forest.
 However, adequate safety measures shall be taken to avoid such incidence and has been included in EMP (refer clause - 15, 23 & 52).
 Besides this forest authorities also incorporate measures like making fire lines to prevent spreading of fire in the affected forest area.
 Apart from this, states of art safety instruments are installed in the substations on both the ends so that line gets tripped within milliseconds in case of any fault.

-(iii) Erosion hazards due to inadequate provision for resurfacing of exposed area

-Construction of 132kV line involves only small scale excavation of area i.e. 3m L x 3m W x 3m H for tower footing that may result in generation of 108 m3 of excavated material from each tower.
-In case of 132/33 kV substation foundation, excavation of soil to the tune of 7500 m3 is required depending on site condition.
-Similarly, in case of 33 kV line, soil excavation is limited to 0.72 m3 for each pole and for 33/11 KV substation, excavation of around 2000 m3 is required.
-It is estimated that a total of approx. 20567 m3 (7 X118 + 7500 X 2 + 1030 x 0.72 + 2 X 2000) of excavated materials will be generated for construction of 7 nos of tower, 2 no of 132/33 KV substation, 1030 nos. of poles and 2 nos of 33/11 KV substations proposed under present scheme.
+(iii) Erosion hazards due to inadequate provision for resurfacing of exposed area on site condition.
+Construction of 132 kV and 33 kV underground lines takes place in in elongated channel having width 2 m and depth 2 m.
+It is estimated that a total of approx. 251080 m3 (56520 X 2 X 2 + 7500 X 2 + 5 X 2000) of excavated materials will be generated for construction of 56.52 kms of Underground line, 2 no of 132/33 KV substation and 5 nos of 33/11 KV sub-stations proposed under present scheme.
 However, most of these excavated materials (about 80-90%) will be used for re-filling after construction work is over and remaining materials will be disposed properly as detailed out in EMP(refer clause - 25, 26 & 28).
 Moreover, the topsoil disturbed during the development of sites will be stored properly and used to restore the top surface of the platform.
 Left over infertile and rocky material will be dumped at carefully selected dumping areas and used as fill for foundations and leveling.
-Further, excavation in the hilly areas is avoided in rainy days.
-In hill slopes and erosion prone soils, internationally accepted engineering practices including bioengineering techniques, wherever, feasible shall be undertaken to prevent soil erosion thereby reducing the possibility of any erosion of exposed area due to construction activity.
+Excavation in the hilly areas is avoided in rainy days.
+In hill slopes and erosion prone soils, internationally accepted engineering practices including bio-engineering techniques, wherever, feasible shall be undertaken to prevent soil erosion.
+Hence, possibility of erosion of exposed area due to construction activity is negligible.
+Hence, possibility of erosion of exposed area due to construction activity is negligible.